AnaLucyGDL/AnaLucyGDL/README.md

 ### Lucy Guzmán 🖍

 Hi there~.
-My name is Ana Lucia, but everyone calls me Lucy.
-And I like it.
+My name is Ana Lucia, but everyone calls me Lucy and I like it.

 I am a student of an engineering career in software development, and the programming languages that I'm learning, and hope to dominate, are CSS, C#, JavaScript, C++, and others.
 Of course, I'm open to learn about more languajes/technologies.

-• I have the goal of working in a company as a programmer, tester or designer.
+• I have the goal of working in a company as a programmer, designer or tester.
 It's always better to have more than just one option.

 • I'm currently searching for projects to learn with.

+• Improving my habilities little by little to give the best of me on every work I'm into.

 <!--
 **AnaLucyGDL/AnaLucyGDL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.